Relax Evolution Strategy

 Feature/release inertia a.k.a. stale roadmap

-Providers are reluctant to introduce new features because of the commitments made and guarantees given to existing API users (for example, in an SLA).
+API providers are reluctant to introduce new features because of the commitments made and guarantees given to existing API users (for example, in an SLA).
+Update requests from the clients/communities are present, but API provider is slow to respond to them.
+This is particularly hurtful in customer-supplier relationships.

 Resistance to change caused by uncertainty

-A provider has made many assurances/guarantees to clients and is now reluctant to apply other API refactorings because it is afraid of disrupting these clients.
+A provider has made many assurances/guarantees to clients and is now reluctant to apply other interface refactorings because it is afraid of disrupting these clients.

 Instructions